fineanmol/plant-tree/README.md

-🎍 Updated on Fri, 16 May 2025 19:16:40 GMT
+🌱 Updated on Sat, 17 May 2025 07:09:52 GMT

-> "The best error message is the one that never shows up."
+> "Experience is the name everyone gives to their mistakes."